dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 # Flash Sales

-In the Commerce business, there is a special class of merchants that run "flash-sales".
-This is characterized by a huge number of visitors to a storefront, followed (hopefully) by a lot of transactions to purchase whatever the newly-released or on-sale item is.
-These sorts of issues are especially notable for the company which employs me, Shopify.
+In the commerce-hosting business, there is a special class of merchants that run "flash-sales".
+This is characterized by a huge number of visitors to a web storefront, followed (hopefully) by a lot of transactions to purchase whatever the newly-released or on-sale item is.
+These sorts of issues are especially notable for the employer of the author of this report, Shopify.

 Success in a flash sale, unsurprisingly, depend heavily on being able to efficiently serve cached data.
 If a cache isn't performing well, the sale won't go well.
 Much of the contention in a flash sale is on the database.
 There are several caching strategies in place that protect requests from hammering the MySQL instance for a Shopify Pod [^10] of shops.
-By sharing access to a cache across a pool of web workers, all web workers within a Shopify Pod to benefit.
+By sharing access to a cache across a pool of web workers, all web workers within a Shopify Pod benefit from this large pool of surge capacity.

 Despite optimization efforts, in some sales, there can be performance issues.
-Following on an investigation of a sale that didn't go well, we decided to perform some hot-key analysis on a test shop using a load testing tool.
-During these load tests, we developed some instrumentation with `bpftrace` to gain some insight into the cache access pattern under scenarios we saw in the original issue.
+Following on an investigation of a sale that didn't go well, we decided to perform some hot-key analysis on a (not real) test shop using a load testing tool.
+During these load tests, we developed some instrumentation with `bpftrace` to gain insight into the cache access pattern.

 ## War Games